-Covered call strategies can help investors generate diversified income or balance objectives between growth and income, particularly in a rising rate environment like the one we're seeing today.
+Covered call strategies may help investors generate diversified income or balance objectives between growth and income, particularly in a rising rate environment like the one we're seeing today.
 Covered calls can essentially monetize the volatility inherent in an investor's equity portfolio depending on the level of equity upside they're willing to give up.
 Covered call strategies write call options on an equity or basket of equities while continuing to hold these securities.
-Covered calls strategies limit upside participation but can generate income through collecting the premiums received from option-writing.
-These strategies also diversify an investor's sources of income away from equities and bonds, which historically struggle in rising rate environments.
+Covered calls strategies limit upside participation but collect premiums from option-writing.
+These strategies also diversify an investor's sources of return from just equities and bonds, which historically struggle in rising rate environments.